BettercareHealth/bettercare/nc/nc-2.md

 ### 2-c Use of the Ballard method

 The Ballard scoring method uses both neurological features and external features.
-The descriptions given below describe how to assess the features illustrated in Figure 2-A. Each feature is given a score and these individual scores are added up to give a final total score.
+The descriptions given below describe how to assess the features illustrated in Figure&nbsp;2-A. Each feature is given a score and these individual scores are added up to give a final total score.
 This final total score can then be converted to an estimated gestational age by consulting the table in Figure 2-A. Where possible, examine both the left and right sides of the body when doing the Ballard score and give the average score observed on either side.
 Half scores can be used.
 Note that some features have negative scores for very preterm infants.

 ### 2-d Neurological features